vrynerson/kickstarter-analysis/README.md

 ## Overview of Project

 ### Purpose
-To have a better understanding of raising money for a theater production, data was analyzed by comparing entertainment production fundraisers of all types.
+The goal of this project was to have a better understanding of raising money for a theater production, data was analyzed by comparing entertainment production fundraisers of all types.
 The productions were compared by gathering data on outcomes, country, time-frame, entertainment category, and financial goals.
 If the client follows the model of successful fundraisers, then they will have similar success with a fundraiser of their own.

 ## Analysis and Challenges